campaign-layer/origin-sdk/README.md

 If the user is already authenticated, the button will instead say "**My Camp**" and the modal will display the user's Camp profile information and allow them to link and unlink social accounts.

-The **CampModal** can optionally take a `wcProjectId` prop which will allow the user to authenticate via WalletConnect.
+The **CampModal** can take two props:

-`wcProjectId` - The WalletConnect project ID to use for authentication.
+- `wcProjectId` - `string` - The WalletConnect project ID to use for authentication.
+Allows the users to authenticate via WalletConnect.
+- `injectButton` - `boolean` - Whether to inject the button into the DOM or not.
+Defaults to `true`.
+If set to `false`, the button will not be rendered and the modal can be opened programmatically via the `openModal` function returned by the `useModal` hook.

 ### Usage